 For the rest of the 3-day trip, our little group met up for meals together.
-We’d wave and high five each other in the halls during the event, we even went out on a group hike on our one morning off.
+We’d wave and high-five each other in the halls during the event; we even went on a group hike on our one morning off.
 It was great.

-But after the weekend was up, I never spoke to any of these people ever again.
-At this point I couldn’t even tell you any of their names.
+But after the weekend concluded, I never spoke to any of these people again.
+At this point, I couldn’t even tell you any of their names.

 The Power of Weak Ties

 We all have some human connections with people outside our inner circle.
-These connections, known as weak ties, have great value to offer us if we’re ready to accept it.
+These connections, known as weak ties, have great value to offer us if we’re ready to accept them.

-Our tighter connections, or “strong ties” – like our close friends, families, and some coworkers – are important, too.
-That’s not at issue here.
-But that doesn’t mean that these are the only relationships we should put our energy into.
+Our tighter connections, or “strong ties” – like our close friends, families, and some coworkers – are essential, too.
+That’s not the issue here.
+But that doesn’t mean that these are the only relationships in which we should invest our energy.

 Everyone you meet and interact with is an opportunity for connection.
-But not every person we connect with needs to become one of our very best friends, or so close we consider them family.
+But not every person we connect with needs to become one of our best friends or so close that we consider them family.
 Imagine pouring that much of yourself into that many relationships.
 The time commitment alone would be staggering!
 There’s only so much of you to go around, after all.

-But that doesn’t mean that you can’t deliberately choose happiness in a weak tie relationship, too.
+But that doesn’t mean you can’t discover some joy in a weak-tie relationship.

-Think of the people who work at your local grocery store, or one of your favorite restaurants.
-You likely know a few of these people, maybe even by name, and they you.
-Even if someone isn’t destined for a key role in your life, does that mean you can’t both be friendly?
+Think of the people who work at your local grocery store or one of your favorite restaurants.
+You likely know a few of these people, maybe even by name, and they may also know you.
+Even if someone doesn’t hold a key role in your life, does that mean you can’t both be friendly?
 Share some polite banter, maybe even learn a thing or two about each other?

 There are many times in life when you interact with someone only in a certain context, likely never to see them again.
-Those you meet while travelling, for instance.
-Or while taking a class, or on jury duty.
+Those you meet while traveling, for instance.
+Or while taking a class or on jury duty.

 You could take the fleeting nature of these relationships as an excuse not to invest in them.
-Or you can jump into the opportunity to treasure a weak tie friendship.
-Just to enjoy a moment of getting to know someone, understanding their experience, and maybe sharing a laugh or two.
+Or you can jump into the opportunity to treasure a weak-tie friendship.
+Enjoy a moment of getting to know someone, understanding their experience, and maybe sharing a laugh.

-These single-serving friendships, like my Arizona group, are one of my favorite ways to enjoy the possibilities of weak tie human connection.
-Why let the unpredictability of life get in the way of our simply enjoying moments, building connection, and creating memories?
+These single-serving friendships, like my Arizona group, are one of my favorite ways to enjoy the possibilities of weak-tie human connection.
+Why let the unpredictability of life get in the way of simply enjoying moments, forming relationships, and creating memories?